Federal Gun Laws

 The unlawful sale of firearms involves the transfer of a firearm from one person to another without going through a federally licensed firearms dealer.
 One common way that this occurs is when guns are purchased at gun shows.

 Some weapons are illegal to sell, such as machine guns and sawed-off shotguns.
-Selling guns to people who are not allowed to possess them, such as a minor or a convicted felons, is also illegal.
+Selling guns to people who are not allowed to possess them, such as a minor or a convicted felon, is also illegal.

 Penalties for the unlawful sale of firearms depend on the type of weapon sold and to whom it was sold.
 Generally, the minimum sentence is five years in prison, but it can be as high as 10 years.